-Acknowledgments.
-All of the chebfun project builds on the original version of the system developed by the third author with Zachary Battles during 2002-2005.
-In addition we have benefitted from discussions with Folkmar Bornemann, Anne Gelb, Michael Overton, Simon Scheuring, and Jared Tanner.
-Most importantly, Toby Driscoll is also one of the authors of the chebfun system and the principal author of the related "chebop" system for chebfun solution of differential equations [9].
+All of the chebfun project builds on the original version of the system developed by LNT with Zachary Battles during 2002-2005.
+In addition, we have benefitted from the discussions with Folkmar Bornemann, Anne Gelb, Michael Overton, Simon Scheuring and Jared Tanner.
+Most importantly, Toby Driscoll is also one of the authors of the chebfun system and the principal author of the related 'chebop' system for chebfun solution of differential equations (Driscoll et al., 2008).